OSHA Workplace Injury Research

 Data: Federal OSHA Severe Injury Reports (29 states).
 2025 and 2026 data forecasted by ClaimsBoost research team.

-How Asphyxiation and Suffocation Happen at Work
+What causes Asphyxiation and Suffocation

 1 Oxygen displacement